 Heart to heart, face to face

-All are welcome, free of charge.
+All are welcome, no charge.

 The link above opens a few minutes before each session (see schedule below).

 Open Door Dharma gatherings offer simple refuge, time to rest and breathe in community.

 Chanting, sitting, and reflecting together cultivates stability, clarity, compassion, and community.
 The format is inclusive and fluid, responsive to the group.